efredericks/CloudAppsDev/_posts/2-CloudTechnologies.md

 `bq` interacts with [BigQuery](https://cloud.google.com/bigquery/), Google's service for interacting with large datasets.
 Here, you can run queries, manipulate datasets/tables, and other entities that are part of the BigQuery ecosystem.

-Figure X shows a sample screenshot of my Google Cloud console, with Cloud Shell activated.
+Figure 10 shows a sample screenshot of my Google Cloud console, with Cloud Shell activated.
 Note that you can open it by clicking the little terminal icon at the top right, and it will pop open the shell in the bottom of your screen.

 ![Cloud Shell Screenshot](/CloudAppsDev/assets/images/2-cloud-shell.png "Cloud Shell Screenshot")

-> Figure X: Cloud Shell Screenshot
+> Figure 10: Cloud Shell Screenshot

 Note, for each of these commands, you can add the `--help` parameter to get more information about the tool and how it can be used.
 For example, entering `gcloud --help` shows information about the `gcloud` command itself, and `gcloud app --help` shows information about how to interact with App Engine via `gcloud`.
 Further note, as this is effectively a Linux terminal, hitting `q` will escape the manual page that pops up whenever you look at the help files.